Alejogb1/job-board/blog-data/discretionary-data-from-magnetic-strip-credit-card-how-to-parse.md

 id: "discretionary-data-from-magnetic-strip-credit-card-how-to-parse"
 ---

-Okay so magnetic stripe data parsing yeah I've been there done that probably more times than I care to admit Let's just say early days of embedded systems and point of sale terminals were a wild west of encoding standards and lack of proper documentation
+magnetic stripe data parsing yeah I've been there done that probably more times than I care to admit Let's just say early days of embedded systems and point of sale terminals were a wild west of encoding standards and lack of proper documentation

 First things first you gotta understand what you're actually dealing with A magnetic stripe card usually has three tracks Track 1 Track 2 and Track 3 but most of the time you're only interested in Track 1 and Track 2 Track 3 is less common and usually for internal use of financial institutions